Issifu Omoro Tanko Amadu

 Issifu Omoro Tanko Amadu (born 11 September 1957) is a Supreme Court judge of the Republic of Ghana.

-He was appointed the Justice of the High Court between 2008 and 2012.
+He was a Justice of the High Court from 2008 till 2012.
 He became an Appeal court judge from 2012.
-He was nominated by the president Nana Akufo-Addo.
+He was nominated by President Nana Akufo-Addo.
 He is the first Muslim to serve on Ghana's Supreme Court.

 Personal life and education

-Issifu was born on 11 September 1957 in Dodowa in the Greater Accra Region of Ghana.
-He attended District Assembly Primary School and Methodist Middle School, both located in Dodowa for his basic education.
+Issifu Omoro Tanko Amadu was born on 11 September 1957 in Dodowa in the Greater Accra Region of Ghana.

+He attended District Assembly Primary School and Methodist Middle School, both located in Dodowa, for his basic education.
 He later had his secondary education at Ghanata Senior High School and Ghana Senior High School situated in Koforidua.
 He obtained his LLB at the University of Ghana and moved on to the Ghana School of Law for his professional law course.
-He sojourned in Nigeria before obtaining a professional law course at the Nigeria School of Law.
+He sojourned in Nigeria before obtaining a professional law course at a law school in that country.

 Career

 After gaining some practical experience with Azinyo Chambers located in Accra, he worked with some Nigerian law firms such as A.C Mathews & Co. and later as an Associate Member of Alao Aka Bashorun & Co. both located in Lagos.
 He worked as a lawyer in Nigeria for nineteen years.

 He founded his own firm and became the Principal of Amadu & Co. in 1997 and after the Senior Partner Amadu, Ansah-Obiri & Co.

-Issifu appointed to the High Court in 2008 and was promoted to the Court of Appeal in 2012.
+He was appointed to the High Court in 2008 and was promoted to the Court of Appeal in 2012.

 Nomination

 He was sworn into office by the president Nana Akufo-Addo.
 It was done at a ceremony at the Jubilee House.
 His nomination was approved by the Parliament of Ghana with other three judges after they were vetted.
-The rest were Justice Clemence Jackson Honyenuga, Professor.
-Henrietta J.A.N Mensa-Bonsu, and Mr. Emmanuel Yonny Kulendi.
+The rest were Clemence Jackson Honyenuga, Henrietta Mensa-Bonsu, and Emmanuel Yonny Kulendi.